Rupee Opens On Flat Note Against US Dollar In Early Trade

-The rupee opened on a flat note and edged higher by 2 paise to 72.85 against the US dollar in opening trade on Wednesday, amid lacklustre trend in the domestic equity market.
+The rupee opened on a flat note and edged higher by 3 paise to 72.81 against the US dollar in opening trade on Thursday, amid positive domestic equities and sustained foreign fund inflows.

-At the interbank forex market, the domestic unit opened at 72.87 against the US dollar and inched higher to 72.85 against the greenback, registering a rise of just 2 paise over its previous close.
+At the interbank forex market, the domestic unit opened at 72.81 against the US dollar, registering a rise of just 3 paise over its previous close.

-Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, fell 0.06 per cent to 90.38.
+Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, rose 0.02 per cent to 90.38.

-The rupee started on a positive note against the greenback on Wednesday "as the US dollar takes a tumble amid improved risk appetite in the broader markets," Reliance Securities said in a research note.
+Forex traders said rupee is trading in a narrow range as gains due to a weak greenback could be offset by the Reserve Bank's presence in the markets.

-Additionally, foreign portfolio investment (FPI) flows could lift sentiments.
-However, most Asian currencies have started weak this morning and again, RBI's presence in the markets could cap gains, the note added.
+The key trigger point for the markets will be Friday’s CPI and IIP numbers, they said.

 For in-depth, objective and more importantly balanced journalism, Click here to subscribe to Outlook Magazine